rkoeninger/ShenPrelude/api.md

 ### `join-strings` : `string → (list string) → string`

-Concatenates a list of strings interspersing a separator string.
+Concatenates a list of strings interspersing a separator.

 ### `kill` : `→ A`